aiven/devportal/docs/products/flink/concepts/flink-for-operators.rst

 The cluster’s default restart strategy is configured to Failure Rate.
 This controls Flink’s restart behaviour in cases of failures during the execution of jobs.
 Administrators can overwrite this setting in the advanced configuration options for the service.

-For more information on the available options, see the `Apache Flink documentation on fault tolerance <https://ci.apache.org/projects/flink/flink-docs-master/docs/deployment/config/#fault-tolerance>`_.
+For more information on the available options, see the `Apache Flink® documentation on fault tolerance <https://ci.apache.org/projects/flink/flink-docs-master/docs/deployment/config/#fault-tolerance>`_.

 Disaster recovery
 '''''''''''''''''